1j01/nxt-ultrasonic-mouser/README.md

 Let me be frank, this thing is probably a pain to set up.
 Maybe not on linux, though?

-Instructions are for USB connection, but [nxt-python](https://code.google.com/p/nxt-python/wiki/Installation) also allows for Bluetooth and some kind of apparition.

 ### Linux

+Instructions are for USB connection, but [nxt-python](https://code.google.com/p/nxt-python/wiki/Installation) also allows for Bluetooth and NXT's Fantom driver.

 ```shell
 cd nxt-python